 Commentary

-[1] integrity is the fundamental quality of any person who seeks to practise as a member of the legal profession.
-If a client has any doubt about his or her lawyer’s trustworthiness, the essential element in the true lawyer-client relationship will be missing.
+[1] Integrity is the fundamental quality of any person who seeks to practise as a member of the legal profession.
+If a client has any doubt about their lawyer’s trustworthiness, the essential element in the true lawyer-client relationship will be missing.
 If integrity is lacking, the lawyer’s usefulness to the client and reputation within the profession will be destroyed, regardless of how competent the lawyer may be.

-[2] public confidence in the administration of justice and in the legal profession may be eroded by a lawyer’s irresponsible conduct.
+[2] Public confidence in the administration of justice and in the legal profession may be eroded by a lawyer’s irresponsible conduct.
 Accordingly, a lawyer’s conduct should reflect favourably on the legal profession, inspire the confidence, respect and trust of clients and of the community, and avoid even the appearance of impropriety.

-[3] dishonourable or questionable conduct on the part of a lawyer in either private life or professional practice will reflect adversely upon the integrity of the profession and the administration of justice.
+[3] Dishonourable or questionable conduct on the part of a lawyer in either private life or professional practice will reflect adversely upon the integrity of the profession and the administration of justice.
 Whether within or outside the professional sphere, if the conduct is such that knowledge of it would be reasonably likely to impair a client’s trust in the lawyer, the society may be justified in taking disciplinary action.

-[4] generally, however, the society will not be concerned with the purely private or extra- professional activities of a lawyer that do not bring into question the lawyer’s professional integrity.
+[4] Generally, however, the society will not be concerned with the purely private or extra- professional activities of a lawyer that do not bring into question the lawyer’s professional integrity.

 2.1-2 A lawyer has a duty to uphold the standards and reputation of the legal profession and to assist in the advancement of its goals, organizations and institutions.